A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Discussion and conclusions

 \section{Discussion and conclusions}

-We have presented a novel intermediate-complexity phenomenological dynamic model of the interaction between a 3D time-dependent kinematic flow with a density-driven component, and the density function in a closed basin.
-The model is an extended version of the advection-diffusion equations for temperature and salinity, with the velocity field serving as a non-local (integral) coupling term.
-Additionally, the model allows to include realistic sources for temperature and salinity.
-The coupling renders the equation set non-linear and non-local, thus the very existence and uniqueness of solutions is not a straightforward property of the model.
-We have proven here, using an iteration scheme and energy estimates, that the model is well-posed in the sense of Hadamard.
-We have shown that, for a small enough Rayleigh number, solutions will converge to a unique steady state.
-Though the analytical bound we obtain is not tight, this qualitative behavior does appear in numerical simulations of the system.
-Furthermore, the theorems hold for a larger class of velocities, coupling and boundary conditions, as described in remark \ref{remark:1}.
+We have presented a novel phenomenological kinematic-dynamic model of the interaction between a 3D time-dependent kinematic flow with a density-driven component and the density function in a closed basin.
+The model, depicted in Figure \ref{fig:modelcartoon}, is an extended version of the advection-diffusion equations for temperature and salinity, with the velocity field serving as an integral coupling term.
+Additionally, the model allows one to include realistic sources for temperature and salinity.
+The coupling renders the equation set non-linear and non-local.
+We have proven here, using an iteration scheme and energy estimates, that the model is well-posed in the sense of Hadamard (Theorem \ref{theorem}).
+We have shown that when the sources and the boundary data are time-independent, for a small enough Rayleigh number, all solutions will converge to a unique steady state (Theorem \ref{theorem:2}).
+Though the analytical bounds we obtain are not tight, this qualitative behavior does appear in numerical simulations of the system (Figure \ref{fig:hysteresisBox}).
+Furthermore, the theorems hold for a larger class of velocities, coupling and boundary conditions, as described in Remark \ref{remark:1}.
 In addition, our model bears resemblance to non-local continuum models used to model swarm dynamics and cell migration \citep{mogilner1999non,li2019global}.
 Assuming the advection field is incompressible, proving well-posedness of such models should follow the same framework as presented here.

 The presented model is an intermediate model between the fully coupled NS equations and the uncoupled advection-diffusion equation which is used in kinematic models.
 Thus, it may allow, in the future, to produce additional simplifications by which Lagrangian trajectories produced by chaotic advection can serve as the active force that changes the internal velocity field component.